Skip Main Navigation

 Full-time High School Student Fees (12 units or more)

-*REQUIRES SPECIAL PERMISSION FROM BOTH HIGH SCHOOL AND MSJC*
+*REQUIRES SPECIAL PERMISSION FROM BOTH HIGH SCHOOL DISTRICT AND MSJC*

-If a K12 student exceeds 11 units, therefore making them a full time MSJC student, ALL enrollment fees for ALL units enrolled in will be assessed.
+If a K12 student exceeds 11 units, thereby becoming a full-time MSJC student, enrollment fees will be assessed for all units enrolled.

-K12 students cannot enroll in more than 11 units without special permission from their high school.
-Students who wish to pursue this should email k12studentinfo@msjc.edu for more information and include their high school counselor on the inquiry.
+K12 students cannot enroll in more than 11 units without special permission from their High School District.
+Students who wish to pursue this should email K12studentinfo@msjc.edu for more information and include their high school counselor on the inquiry.
 In the event that a high school student is enrolled as full-time, but chooses to revert back to a part-time status, all applicable fee waivers will be put back in place.

 Residency Status and K12 Fees: